Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 This 'pot' [番個板 - ばんこいた, *bankoita* (lit. 'round-counting board')] is used to help track the months, and at the end of the year its contents are given to the player with the fewest (or most, depending on source) total points.

 Should a player run out of chips, they may borrow more from the bank.
 These loans come in fixed units, for example of 50 *kan*, and each is accompanied by a token indicating the debt.
+(In Nintendo play sets, these debt tokens are shaped like *daruma* dolls.)

 The player with the highest total score at any point is known as *ginmi* [吟味 - ぎんみ, *ginmi*].
-If a player is *ginmi* for three rounds in a row, they earn a 10 *kan* bonus from each other player.
+The play set includes a medal token, which is held by whichever player is currently *ginmi*.
+If a player is *ginmi* for three rounds in a row, they earn an additional bonus - typically 5 or 10 *kan* - from each other player.

 The player with the most total points at the end of the campaign is the winner.
 This player receives the contents of the prize pot.

-Lastly, each player subtracts their 25 *kan* buy-in (with an additional 50 *kan* subtracted for every debt token) to obtain their final scores.
+Lastly, debts must be settled.
+Each player subtracts their 25 *kan* buy-in (with an additional 50 *kan* subtracted for every debt token) to obtain their final scores.